 I'd also like to thank Maree Christensen, grand daughter of Corporal Peglow.

-I'd also like to thank Gordon Birkett, Bob Piper, Daniel Leahy, Brian Rourke, Kevin Canny and Shane Springer Walkerston for their assistance with this home page.
+I'd also like to thank Bob Livingstone, Gordon Birkett, Bob Piper, Daniel Leahy, Brian Rourke, Kevin Canny and Shane Springer Walkerston for their assistance with this home page.

-I'd also like to thank Bob Piper and Daniel Leahy for his assistance with this web page.
+I'd also like to thank Bob Piper (now deceased) and Daniel Leahy for their assistance with this web page.

 The Forgotten Fifth

 Fifth Air Force in Action in the Pacific in WW2

 Allied Air Transport Operations